sjlloyd07/sjlloyd07/README.md

 ## Hello

-### I'm Steve
+## I'm Steve

 An enthusiastic learner and problem solver.

-I spend my free time reading about what makes things tick and being outdoors.
+I spend my free time either being outdoors or reading about what makes things tick.

-I'm in the process of transitioning careers from operations management to analytics and am excited about the growing opportunities in the field.
+I'm in the process of transitioning careers from operations management to analytics.

 Recently, I've been enjoying learning methods of data analysis with python and SQL, as well as database design.